 There are many flirty ways to say goodnight in Spanish, the simplest being “Buenas noches, mi amor” (Goodnight, my love).
 Yet, there are many words of endearment in Spanish that can replace “mi amor”.

 Take a look at these evening phrases and various ways to spice up your flirting with your amor!
+Click the play button on the audio and listen to the pronunciation!

 - Buenas noches, mi amor. – (Goodnight, my love.)